Georgia College & State University Scholarships (2025–2026)

 💰 Cost of Attendance at Georgia College & State University

-Academic Common Market (ACM): If your home state doesn’t offer your GCSU major, you may qualify to pay in-state tuition at GCSU.
-Using current figures, that’s the difference between $29,512 and $9,186—about $20,326 per year in potential tuition savings.
+Academic Common Market (ACM): GCSU participates in the Southern Regional Education Board’s ACM for select majors.
+If your home state doesn’t offer your GCSU major, you may qualify to pay in-state tuition at GCSU.
+Based on 2025–2026 figures, that’s the difference between $29,478 and $9,318—about $20,160 per year in potential tuition savings.

 - Who qualifies?
-Residents of participating SREB states in an ACM-approved major for their state.
+Residents of participating SREB states whose GCSU major is approved for ACM by their home state.

 - How much?
-You pay the in-state tuition rate (fees/housing/meals are unchanged).
+You pay the in-state tuition rate (fees, housing, and meals remain the same).

 - Apply or automatic?
-Application required through your state’s ACM office after GCSU admission.
+Application required through your state’s ACM office after admission to GCSU.

-See our quick guide: Academic Common Market (ACM) for how to check your state/major and the steps to certify.
+See our quick guide: Academic Common Market (ACM) for how to check your state/major and certification steps.

 Who typically qualifies for ACM?

-Students whose intended major is approved by their home state for the ACM and who can document state residency.
-Approval lists vary by state and change periodically.
+Students whose intended major is approved for the Academic Common Market (ACM) by their home state and who can verify state residency.

 How much can ACM save?